 This bird sanctuary in Naples provides a home for abandoned and injured birds.
 With a focus on care and providing a safe natural environment, Bird Gardens of Naples houses hundreds of birds on 5 acres.
 Visitors can expect to see parakeets, macaws, cockatoos and parrots.

-Admission and tours are available by reservation only to ensure the safety of the birds and guests.
-During tours, guests learn about birds, diverse environments, conservation, rehabilitation and rescue in hopes of preventing other birds from requiring sanctuaries.
+Admission and tours are available by reservation only to ensure the safety of the birds.
+During tours, learn about birds, diverse environments, conservation, rehabilitation and rescue in hopes of preventing other birds from requiring sanctuaries.

-Admission is free, but prepare to make a donation.
+Admission is free, but please make a donation.
 In addition, bring bug spray, unsalted nuts (no peanuts) and wear comfortable shoes.
 Guests can also hold and feed birds during their tour.

 Conservancy of Southwest Florida